r0744454/GreenHealthWebApp/README.md

 This is the web app for the Green Health AI Platform.
 The app allow users to upload an image of a plant and to analyze the properties of that plant.

+A comprehensive overview of the entire project can be generated with compodoc using ``npm compodoc``, after which the documentation can be accessed through [**documentation/index.html**](./documentation/index.html)

 ## Development Setup Guide

 To get started with the project the following tools have to be installed: